-- Eigenvalues of H are bounded below by one: more details on the full eigenspectrum can be found in HABEN ET AL. (2011), TABEART ET AL. (2018). - Hessian linear system (within a Gauss-Newton method):
+- Eigenvalues of H are bounded below by one: more details on the full eigenspectrum can be found in HABEN ET AL. (2011), TABEART ET AL. (2018). - Aim here is to construct a limited-memory approximation to the action of H^{-1} using only matrix-vector multiplication.